openshift/oadp-operator/docs/upgrade.md

 ### Convert your CR config to the new version
 As mentioned above, the `spec` values have changed from `snake_case` to `camelCase` with *nearly* a 1:1 mapping.
-The only config name that has changed is for the credentials secret used in the `backupStorageLocations` spec:
+The only config value that will be different is for the credentials secret used in the `backupStorageLocations` spec:
 `credentials_secret_ref` to `credential`.